Black Friday: a day where items are drastically cheaper than any other time of the year.

 Arbitrage: profiting off of the differences in the price of an item.

 Together, Black Friday Arbitrage is the process of buying items from Black Friday sales to resell to holiday shoppers at a higher price, making a profit for yourself.

-Let me explain, give some examples, and even show you what my plan is for Black Friday 2018.
+Let me explain, give some examples, and even show you what my plan is for Black Friday 2021 when that time comes.
 Oh, and later I’ll show you how to replicate this year round.